pbjer/ouro/README.md

 Running `make install` will install ouro to `/usr/local/bin/`

 ## Usage
 To get started, initialize ouro at the root of your project.
+An `.ouro/` directory will be created at the root of the project.
 ```bash
 cd path/to/project
 ouro new